kurt-apple/or-else/README.md

               - [x] consider adding a null for completed boolean property
                 - [x] completion entries need to properly link back to the Habit object, by habitId
                   - [x] figure out why computed getter lacks model properties
-              - [ ] track which habits were sampled when
+              - [x] track which habits were sampled when
-                - [ ] if sampled, specify habit as notcompleted instead of unspecified
+                - [x] if sampled, specify habit as notcompleted instead of unspecified
                   - [x] pseudocode for resampling today (if user updates yesterday)
                     - [x] change user current sample rate to starting sample rate
                     - [x] validate daily log sample rate getter
-                  - [ ] refactor checkbox on all completions page
+                  - [x] refactor checkbox on all completions page
+          - [-] add log date to completion records on dashboard
+            - [-] convert dashboard to completion record lists?
+              - [x] decide whether to bind checkbox to completion record status or to make the whole list just of completion records
+                - [x] review getter (which query is simplest?)
+                  - [x] dailylog getter for low CR habits must exclude future completion logs
+                    - [x] habit needs a getter for completions prior to an input date
+          - [ ] habit card checkboxes need to properly set completion entry
+          - [ ] all completion ratio stuff needs to subtract today's sampling (so areas to improve isn't constantly restocked)
         - [ ] From Daily Logs
         - [ ] From Habits
     - [ ] Habit Details Dialog